- Contact Us

 How does it work?

-Each week, we will be discussing different topics relevant to the South Asian diaspora such as current economic challenges, COVID-19, temporary travel restrictions, Farmers protest, gender-based violence, family pressures, discrimination, mental health and cultural stigma, and self-care and coping strategies.
+Each week, we will be discussing different topics relevant to the South Asian diaspora such as current economic challenges, COVID-19, Farmers protest, gender-based violence, family pressures, discrimination, mental health and cultural stigma, and self-care and coping strategies.

-If you have any questions, please contact Jash at email@example.com.
+If you have any questions, please contact Samar at email@example.com.

 These drop-in sessions provide a safe, intimate space for sharing and learning.
 Please know that these sessions will not be recorded, and we will maintain confidentiality of all attendees.
 We ask that you do the same and honor the confidentiality of those in your session.

-Harp is a Registered Social Worker and a graduate from the University of Toronto with a Masters in Social Work.
-She is passionate about creating a society based on equity, social harmony, mutual respect and human dignity; while addressing racial discrimination.
+Harp is a Registered Social Worker and passionate about creating a society based on equity, social harmony, mutual respect and human dignity; while addressing racial discrimination.
 She has several years of experience in the field of social work and health care and joined the Health & Counselling Team at SFU in 2019.
 As an Access Case Manager, Harp works closely with you to understand your individual needs so she can connect you with helpful and valuable resources.
 She wishes to ensure students are seen, heard and valued.